ReluctantHacker/notes/physics/satelliteNotes.md

   * **User density**
   * **Cost and complexity**

-Generally, Satellites use directional signal(beam), the antennas in it would focus the signal into a specific area or range of directions, creating what we call a "spot beam."
+Generally, Satellites use directional signal(beam), the antennas in it would focus the signal into a specific area or range of directions, creating what we call a **spot beam**.

 <p align="center">
   <img src="./images/satelliteNotes_figure_2.png"/>